aaltsys/doc-develop/3_learn/index.rst

 Learn Like a Developer
 =============================

 This section is designed to teach you to understand the mindset of a developer, and to really start to learn like a developer would.

 #. :ref:`bash`.
 #. :ref:`program`.
 #. :ref: `prolinux`.
-#. :ref: `Command`.
+#. :ref: `command`.

 Indices and tables
 ==================